-Knowles-Nelson provides funds for cities, counties, non-profit groups, and the state to purchase land for conservation.
+Knowles-Nelson provides funds for cities, counties, non-profit groups, and the state to purchase land, to build trails, to maintain parks and boating facilities, and to take care of our shorelines and wildlife habitats.
 It funds essential upkeep and maintenance of our waterways, parks, forests, and trail systems.
-Local governments and citizen conservation organizations also receive funds to purchase land for conservation.
-Knowles-Nelson has funded projects in every single county in Wisconsin. (https://www.mississippivalleyconservancy.org/Renew-Knowles-Nelson)